DevelopedByDay/readme-generator/README.md

 # Professional README Generator

 ## Description
 The code contained within this repository allows for the generation of professional Readme markdown file for any project.
 Via a series of prompts in the terminal using node.js you can use this package to create your own professional readme!
+These will generate in the "dist" folder.

+There is an example generated ReadMe in the "dist" folder of the repository.

 ## Video Walkthrough